MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 - 64 total subcarriers
   Subtracting:
     - 4 pilot carriers
     - 1 DC carrier
     - 11 guard/null carriers

-→ leaves **48 data subcarriers**, each carrying one constellation point.

-This number is **defined by the IEEE 802.11a/g/p standard**, so it cannot be freely changed.
+→ leaves **48 data subcarriers**, each carrying **one constellation point**.
+(BPSK or QPSK) This number is **defined by the IEEE 802.11a/g/p standard**, so it cannot be freely changed.

 #### Can this be changed?

-Technically yes, one could modify the GNU Radio implementation.
-However, doing so would **break compliance with the 802.11 standard**, and the receiver would no longer correctly interpret WiFi frames.
+Yes, this can be changed.
+One can have multiple constellation points per subcarrier (QAM).

 #### Impact of changing the number of demodulated carriers

-- Demodulation would no longer match the transmitter's OFDM structure.
-- De-interleaving and Viterbi decoding would receive the wrong number of bits.
-- Descrambling would fail since the bitstream structure becomes invalid.
-- **Frame decoding would fail completely.**

-Therefore, the receiver **must demodulate exactly 48 symbols per OFDM symbol** to remain compliant with IEEE 802.11a/g/p.
+- We can send more data
+- The frame decoding is more complex and heavy
+- The probability of error is higher, needing a higher SNR to keep the same FER.
 ---
 ### What is the actual process of digital demodulation?